PLCnext/Docker_GettingStarted/getting-started/Part-02/README.md

 echo 1 > /proc/sys/net/ipv4/ip_forward
 ```

-## Fix the firewall rule for a different network adapter IP address

-In the `balena.nft` configuration file used to during the installation step, it may be necessary to change the network address in the line `define balena_v4 = 172.18.0.0/16`

-Check the inet addr of your network adapter `balena0` using the command `ip address`, and change the network address to suit.
-For example, if the `balena0` adapter address is `192.168.0.1`, change the line in `balena.nft` to `define balena_v4 = 192.168.0.0/24` .

-## Additional ruleset for PLCnext
+## balenaEngine firewall settings

+**Not necessary since FW2020.6**

 The rules are loaded automatically by Balena during boot and start.
 Alternatively, the rules can be controlled via `/etc/init.d/balenafw`.

 For the automatically loaded ruleset see [archive/nftables/balena.nft](../../archive/etc/nftables/balena.nft)

+In the `balena.nft` configuration file used to during the installation step, it may be necessary to change the network address in the line `define balena_v4 = 172.18.1.1/24`

+Check the inet addr of your network adapter `balena0` using the command `ip address`, and change the network address to suit.
+For example, if the `balena0` adapter address is `192.168.0.1` with subnetmask `255.255.255.0`, change the line in `balena.nft` to `define balena_v4 = 192.168.0.0/24` .

+## Additional ruleset for PLCnext

 If more ports are needed for applications or containers, they can be added to the basic rules in `plcnext-filter`.
 It is also possible to set the port access via Web based management.